Sir Charles Clifford, 1st Baronet

 Sir Charles Clifford, 1st Baronet (1 January 1813 – 27 February 1893) was a New Zealand politician.
 He was the first Speaker of the New Zealand House of Representatives, serving from 1854 to 1860.

-Early life
+Early life and family

+Clifford was born in Mount Vernon, Scotforth, Lancashire, England, eldest of nine children of George Lambert Clifford (1779–1854), of Wycliffe Hall, Yorkshire ("an elegant mansion with a Catholic Chapel, and beautiful leisure grounds") and of Tixall, Staffordshire, and Mary (died 1854), daughter of Walter Hill Coyney, of Weston Coyney, Stoke-on-Trent, Staffordshire.
+The family was wealthy and well-connected; George Lambert Clifford- reckoned "stately, yet kindly and gentlemanly"- was paternal grandson of Hugh Clifford, 3rd Baron Clifford of Chudleigh, and maternal grandson of James Aston, 5th Lord Aston of Forfar.

-Clifford was born in Mount Vernon, Scotforth, Lancashire, England.
-Related to the Barons Clifford of Chudleigh, he came from a wealthy background, and his parents were well-connected.
-After attending Stonyhurst College, Clifford set out for New Zealand with his cousin William Vavasour, leaving in 1842.
+After attending Stonyhurst College (as his father had, being recognised as the very first pupil to enter, commemorated by a bust in his honour at the school) Clifford set out for New Zealand with his cousin William Vavasour, leaving in 1842.
 Arriving in the New Zealand Company settlement of Wellington, the two established a land, shipping and commissions agency with finance from their parents.
 They later expanded their holdings, establishing a considerable number of farming ventures.
 Clifford also worked in partnership with Frederick Weld, another cousin.

 At the same time, he was active in the Wellington militia, attaining the rank of captain.
 He was in charge of Clifford's Stockade in Johnsonville north of Wellington in the mid-1840s.
 He became a justice of the peace in 1844 and a magistrate in 1846.

+In Wellington on 13 January 1847, Clifford married Mary Anne Hercy, third daughter of John Hercy, JP, DL of Cruchfield House, Hawthorn Hill, Berkshire.
+The couple went on to have five children.